 OnValueChanged, you still need to make sure you initialize your values when spawning for the first time.

-OnValueChanged will not be called when connecting for the first time, only for the subsequent value changes.
+OnValueChanged won't be called when connecting for the first time, only for the subsequent value changes.

-All of our replicated object's position is synced through
+All of our characters and objects' hit points are synced through

 NetworkVariables, easily collecting and providing data.

 RPCs, we would need to keep a list of